boxorange/BioIE-LLM/README.md

 This task highlights the potential of domain-specialized LLMs for accurate biological knowledge extraction when applied to focused, well-defined contexts.

-### Evaluating Gene Regulatory Relations
+## INDRA DB Gene Regulatory Relation Task
 This evaluation assesses the ability of Large Language Models (LLMs) to identify gene regulatory relationships using the INDRA database.
 The INDRA dataset contains statements extracted from scientific literature that describe gene-gene regulatory interactions.
 These statements provide rich, contextual information that models must interpret to classify relationships accurately.

----

-#### Task Description
+### Task Description

-- **INDRA DB Gene Regulatory Relation Task**: Models were presented with text snippets and asked to identify the correct gene regulatory relationship between two genes from a set of six options: **Activation, Inhibition, Phosphorylation, Dephosphorylation, Ubiquitination,** and **Deubiquitination**.
+- Models were presented with text snippets and asked to identify the correct gene regulatory relationship between two genes from a set of six options: **Activation, Inhibition, Phosphorylation, Dephosphorylation, Ubiquitination,** and **Deubiquitination**.
 - A **multiple-choice format** was used.
 - Each class included **500 examples**, totaling **3,000 samples** across six classes.
 - Models were evaluated using **Micro F1** and **Macro F1** scores.